 Borwick & Sons

-The association with aircraft began in early 1910 with the floats and aircraft of Oscar Gnosspelius, and included propellers, maintenance and repair.
-In 1918, Borwick’s were subcontracted by Dick, Kerr & Co. of Preston to construct Felixstowe F.3 flying boat hulls.
+The pioneering association with aviation began in early 1910 with the floats and hydro-aeroplanes of Oscar Gnosspelius, and included propellers, maintenance and repair, together with ground support for passenger flights.

 Whilst new opportunities were presented to Borwick’s, they were not without personal risk!
 In September 1912, Arthur lost the tops of 2 fingers which came into contact with a propeller (which ironically he had made) when turning it to start Waterhen’s (Waterbird’s successor) engine.
 George was turning a propeller for Gnosspelius when the engine roared into life and the propeller did ‘quick and irreparable damage to his traditional summer straw hat’. – Windermere Motor Boat Racing Club: From 1925 to 1975 by G Lambert and G E G Nayler.